GabrielMalakias/GabrielMalakias.github.io/_posts/2017-05-26-websockets-connecting-litecable-to-hanami.md

 description: Trying to show why and how I used websockets with Hanami
 ---

-Hello, Today I wanna talk about how I'm using Websockets in Hanami.
+Hello, Today I'd like to talk about how I'm using Websockets in Hanami.
 Well, when I was starting I added the following line inside my application.rb but after that I was worried about it.

 ``` ruby
 security.content_security_policy %{
   connect-src: ws: 'self';
 }
 ```
-I was using PahoJS to connect to MQTT directly, on the other hand I think isn't a good option because credentials can be exposed.
-And, above all I must control who is receiving and sending data through MQTT in future.
+I was using PahoJS to connect to MQTT directly, but I think it isn't a good option because credentials can be exposed.
+And, above all I have to control who is receiving and sending data through MQTT in future.

 I started to search on the Internet a good option when suddenly I saw this page: